httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

   +5K+2zvDY/Cia34HNpRW5io7Iv9/b7iQ==:
 ~~~

+Note that since the covered components list is empty, this signature could be applied by an attacker to an unrelated HTTP message.
+Therefore, use of an empty covered components set is discouraged.

-### Selective Coverage using rsa-pss-sha512
+### Selective Covered Components using rsa-pss-sha512

-This example covers additional elements in `test-request`, not including the body Digest header, using the `rsa-pss-sha512` algorithm.
+This example covers additional components in `test-request` using the `rsa-pss-sha512` algorithm.

 The corresponding signature input is: